-On Tuesday, May 6th, all 13 student teams presented during a Public Demo Day event to a social-minded panel of judges that included investors, entrepreneurs and academics.
-The event culminated in a expo of the students’ apps and presentation of awards to the following teams:
+On Tuesday, May 6, all 13 student teams presented during a Public Demo Day event to a social-minded panel of judges that included investors, entrepreneurs, and academics.
+The event culminated in an expo of the students’ apps and presentation of awards to the following teams:

 - Judges’ Overall Prize: WattTime Shift